 Exotic Native Perennial Plants

 For a low-level splash of color, the bird's foot violet is a perfect choice.
 This hardy little plant only grows to three inches and is topped by a lovely violet flower with an orange center.
 The distinctive shape of its leaves gives it its name.
 The flower prefers dryer soil and grows best in direct sunlight.
-It seeds itself readily, helping to spread its beauty of an ever-widening area.
+It seeds itself readily, helping to spread its beauty in an ever-widening area.

 If you enjoy watching hummingbirds in your yard, this could be the plant you have been searching for.
 Its bright red flowers grow along with a two to three-inch spike at the three- and four-foot-tall dark green plant tops.
 It is the perfect plant along your fence line; It enjoys moist soil and full to partial sunlight.
 You will love the spectacle during the heat of a summer day.